-This soup was inspired by the Thai curry that I’ve been making recently, at a time when I was considering making carrot soup.
+This soup was inspired by the Thai curry that I’ve been experimenting with recently (but not currently published), at a time when I was considering making carrot soup.
 In keeping with that, I think garnishing it with fresh basil or cilantro (fresh coriander) leaves is an apt idea.
 It’s rich, smooth, and spicy hot, with deeper notes courtesy of the ginger.
 The 1/2 tsp of crushed red chile that I used made it as hot as I care to eat it, and hotter than daughter #2 appreciates, so adjust to taste.

 1 tbsp coconut oil